As a passenger, you have the same rights as the driver of a vehicle to be compensated for your injuries following an accident.

 In Illinois, you do have the option of buying personal injury protection (PIP) coverage.
 This optional coverage will pay for your medical bills and lost earnings, no matter which driver is to blame.

 As a passenger, you are rarely at fault in an accident since you are not operating the vehicle.
-You will be able to make a passenger injury claim in order to be compensated for your injuries.
+You can make a passenger injury claim to be compensated for your injuries.

 If the other driver is to blame for the crash, you can bring a third-party claim against the other driver’s insurance carrier.